 Begin your day at the Santa Barbara Waterfront, exploring California’s oldest operating pier, Stearns Wharf, as well as the two beaches that flank it—East Beach and West Beach.
 Early risers will enjoy the crisp, salty air as shore birds busily go about their day and harbor seals play offshore.
 For the quintessential Santa Barbara experience, rent a bike at Wheel Fun Rentals to further explore the waterfront along the paved Cabrillo Trail.
 Stop for a casual lunch at Santa Barbara Shellfish Co. and check out the scenic views of the Santa Barbara Harbor in the distance.

-Stearns wharf is also home to the Santa Barbara Museum of Natural History Sea Center, which focuses on interactive marine education.
+Stearns wharf is also home to the Santa Barbara Museum of Natural History Sea Center*, which focuses on interactive marine education.
 Kids and adults alike will enjoy the hands-on encounters with sea life, including a live shark touch pool.
 There’s a 1,500-gallon tidepool tank that children can crawl through (while staying dry) to get a different perspective on ocean life.
-Be sure to catch the movie that showcases the natural wonders of the Santa Barbara Channel.
+Be sure to catch the movie that showcases the natural wonders of the Santa Barbara Channel. *Please note that the Sea Center will be temporarily closed from September 7 through spring 2022 for structural upgrades and an upstairs exhibit refresh.
+We’re sure it will be worth the wait!

 In the afternoon, make time for culture at the Santa Barbara Museum of Art at the corner of State and Anapamu streets.
 A block over is the must-see Spanish Colonial Santa Barbara Courthouse.
 Climb the clock tower for a spectacular 360-degree view of the city, mountains, and ocean.